 After the demonstration has been produced, the customer must either confirm that the submitted materials satisfy the nature of the order, or refuse it, providing a list of unimplemented requirements of the technical specifications.
 If necessary, the contractor takes a little time to correct the identified deficiencies, and produces a new demonstration.

-The process of validation of the "Demonstration" step is also automatically recorded by the jobs service.
+The process of validation of the "Demonstration" step is also automatically recorded by the Freelance service.

 Figure 19 Confirming the "Demonstration" step.

 3.4 Step 4: Work Acceptance

 The contractor finally passes to the customer all the materials on the implemented job, in the specified volume.
 Typically, the solution is transferred in its source code, since the version of the compiler may change in the future, which will require recompiling the solution.
 If for some reason the source code is not transferred, and only the compiled execution code is available, then the issue of future updates should be addressed at the stage of technical specifications preparation.
 Issues related to solution updates are not handled by the administration of the jobs resources, and can not be presented for appeal to the arbitrator.

 The questions of further usage of the code in other developments, by the customer or the contractor, as well as the rights to distribution to third parties on paid or free bases, should also be addressed in the technical specifications, and also can not be raised before the arbitrator after the transfer is complete.
 The administration of the Freelance section does not have the ability to track down the execution of such requests, and the best guarantee for both parties in such cases is their personal reputation.